OskarSollenberg/ITTT---Hangman/README.md

 ---
 ### What I learned:

+- Javascript Variables, Booleans, Arrays, Functions...

 - Learning Javascript built in methods/objects.

-- Javascript DOM-manipulation
+- DOM-manipulation

-- Practicing my designing abilities.
+- Practicing my designing skills.

 - Better understanding of game-logic and working with If-statements in Javascript.